kevinhowbrook/wagtail-package-template/README.md

 The ci will run coverage and  upload a report to http://codecov.io/ if you configure the token in circle/config.yml or .github/workflows/main.yml

+Add a github secret for your coverage token secrets.CODE_COV_KEY

 ## Publishing to PYPI

 To package your app for pypi you will need twine: